FREQUENTLY ASKED QUESTIONS (FAQ’S)

 3. What is your Liturgy like?

 At a Sung Mass, which is the usual service on Sundays and Solemnities, we sing appropriate hymns and psalms, chant all of the proper parts and the Ordinary, and sing all the responses.
-With a brief sermon, Sung Mass usually lasts about two hours.
+With a brief sermon, Sung Mass usually lasts about 90 minutes.

 At Low Mass, usually celebrated Monday through Saturday, everything is spoken rather than sung, though hymns and incense may be added as required.
 Without hymns, Low Mass usually lasts about thirty-five minutes.